-Adoptions 2014
+Adoptions 2016

-Number of adoptions decreased in 2014
+Number of adoptions decreased in 2016

-According to Statistics Finland, there were 445 adoptions in Finland in 2014.
-The number is fourteen lower than one year before.
-The number of domestic adoptions went down by eight and that of adoptions of children born abroad by six.
-Domestic adoptions numbered 284 and adoptions from abroad 161.
+According to Statistics Finland, there were 355 adoptions in Finland in 2016.
+The figure was 52 lower than in the year before.
+The number of domestic adoptions was 282 and that of international adoptions 73.
+The number of domestic adoptions remained almost unchanged but the number of adoptions from abroad decreased by 50 compared with the year before.